jdspiral/epistemica-site/index.md

 Structured belief agents that interpret the world through **transparent, testable reasoning**.

-Not just *“What would a Rationalist say?”*—but *why* they'd say it,
+Not just *“What would a Justice-Oriented Community say?”*—but *why* they'd say it,
 how they weight sources, and what values shape their conclusions.

 ![Epistemica Interpretation]({{ '/assets/images/sources.png' | relative_url }}){: width="500" }